-I have been tutoring Algebra 1, 2, Geometry, Trig, Pre-Calculus and Calculus for the last 18 months to students throughout the Syracuse, NY area.
+I have been tutoring Algebra 1, 2, Geometry, Trig, Pre-Calculus and Calculus for the last two years to students throughout the Syracuse, NY area.
 While some of my students were struggling to pass a Regents exam, others were looking for more challenging math.
 With a PhD in Plant Physiology from SUNY ESF and more than 10 years of working as a research scientist, I am very comfortable using math and solving problems.
 I love working with kids and turning them "on" to the wonders of math!

 I have been tutoring Algebra 1, 2, Geometry, Trig, Pre-Calculus and Calculus for the last 18 months to students throughout the Syracuse, New York area.
 While some of my students were struggling to pass a Regents exam, others were looking for more challenging math.